initstring/passphrase-wordlist/README.md

 Optionally, some researchers might be interested in:

-- My best-effort to maintain raw sources [here](https://keybase.pub/initstring/passphrase-wordlist/raw-sources).
+- The raw source files.
+If so, please open an issue and I will find a good way to make them public.
-- The script I use to clean the raw sources into the wordlist [here](/tmp/.mount_Joplinl46ij3/resources/app.asar/utilities/cleanup.py "utilities/cleanup.py").
+- The script I use to clean the raw sources into the wordlist [here](/utilities/cleanup.py).

 The cleanup script works like this: